-Set to the center-aligned mode by CNTDIR bit of configuration control register (TMR14\CTRL1).
+Set to the center-aligned mode by configuring CNTDIR bit of control register (TMRx CTRL1).

-When the counter is in central alignment mode, the counter counts up from 0 to the value of auto reload (TMR14\AUTORLD), then counts down to 0 from the value of the auto reload (TMR14\AUTORLD), which will repeat; in counting up, when the counter value is (AUTORLD-1), a counter overrun event will be generated; in counting down, when the counter value is 1, a counter underrun event will be generated.
+When the counter is in center-aligned mode, the counter counts up from 0 and when it reaches the value of auto reload (TMRx_AUTORLD), it counts down to 0 from the value of the auto reload (TMRx_AUTORLD), which will repeat; in counting up, when the counter value is (AUTORLD-1), a counter overrun event will be generated; in counting down, when the counter value is 1, a counter underrun event will be generated.